Recovering in the Hospital

 After Leaving the Hospital

-Receiving a lung transplant alters your life, potentially for the better.
-But receiving a transplant also means a lifetime of medication, frequent follow-up visits and ongoing monitoring by our doctors and nurses.
+Getting a lung transplant alters your life, potentially for the better.
+But you also face a lifetime of medication.
+You'll need frequent follow-up visits and ongoing monitoring by our doctors and nurses.
 After leaving the hospital, you will need to:

 - Check your own vital signs daily (temperature, weight, blood pressure and pulse)